Nityakothavari7/Analog-and-CNN/README.md

 # Wrist Rehabilitation System for CTS patients
-The aim of this project is to develop a cost-effective wearable device for Carpal Tunnel Syndrome(CTS) which is compression on the median nerve within the Carpal Tunnel in the wrist.It provides therapy after predicting the CTS using FeedForward Neural Network(FNN).
+The aim of this project is to develop a cost-effective wearable device for Carpal Tunnel Syndrome(CTS) which is compression on the median nerve within the Carpal Tunnel in the wrist.It provides therapy after predicting the CTS using Reccurent Neural Network(RNN).
 It makes use of Servo Motors to provide a feedback and creates a personalised experience for the user.
 ## Dataset Acquisition
 We took dataset from kaggle which measures EMG signals at various wrist gestures like hand at rest, wrist flexion, wrist extension, radial deviations and ulnar deviations.
 Here is the link for the dataset https://www.kaggle.com/code/sojanprajapati/emg-signals-for-hand-gesture-classification-r